 In a news release dated January 19, 2021, which is available under the Company's profile on at www.sedar.com, the Company released certain forward-looking financial projections.
-In that news release, the Company announced that for 2021, it expected standalone gross revenues of between \$68.0 to \$72.0 million.
+In that news release, the Company announced that for 2021, it expected standalone gross revenues of between \$68 to \$72 million.
 The anticipated increase in revenues for 2021 was expected to be derived from improved retail pricing, along with continued improvements in both flower yields and distribution of wholesale products from the Company's Production Campus.
 In addition, the Company announced that it expected an Adjusted EBITDA in the range of 15% to 17% of revenues for 2021.
-Management expected to attain this higher level of Adjusted EBITDA in 2021 through more efficient procurement of goods sold, increased sales of company produced products at its own retail stores, and stronger cost discipline on overhead spend.

-In developing the financial guidance set forth above, the Company formed assumptions and relied on the following factors and considerations:

-- Targets are based on historical results including the current year's consolidated results of operations and assuming no acquisitions are completed.
-Targeted revenue at our retail dispensaries through the end of the year are based on our YTD results excluding the impacts of any potential or recently completed acquisitions of the Company, including the Sublime Acquisition; - Targets are based on improved flower yields and additional cultivation cost improvement plans realized in 2020, and those anticipated to be realized during 2021; - Both retail and wholesale revenue sustainability and growth depend on a variety of factors, including among other things, location, competition, legal and regulatory requirements.
-Pricing is projected forward using a combination of ongoing and anticipated market trends, as well as recently realized wholesale and retail prices; - Selling, general and administrative expenses through the end of 2021 are assumed to decrease as a percentage of revenues due to inherent scalability of selling, general and administrative expenses and our cost cutting initiatives outlined above.
-Additionally, total selling, general and administrative expenses include an allocation for corporate overhead and public company costs; and - Cost of goods sold, before taking into account the impact of fair value changes in biological assets (which are non-cash in nature, and, accordingly, are excluded from calculations of Adjusted EBITDA), has been projected based on estimated costs of production and capacity available from a vertically integrated supply chain.
-Cost of goods sold relating to retail inventory purchased from third-parties has been projected in line with historical levels, which is approximately 50%.
-Across its retail and wholesale businesses, the Company assumes blended adjusted gross margin to be approximately 40%.
-However, gross margin can be influenced by a number of factors including, among other things, the cost and yields of cannabis cultivation and production, wholesale cannabis prices, and other relevant factors.
+In developing the financial guidance, the Company formed several assumptions and relied on certain factors and considerations, including: (a) targets were based on historical results, including the prior and current year consolidated results of operations and assuming that no acquisitions were completed; (b) targets were based on improved flower yields and additional cultivation cost improvement plans realized in 2020, and those anticipated to be realized during 2021; (c) both retail and wholesale revenue sustainability and growth would depend on a variety of factors, including among other things, location, competition, legal and regulatory requirements in the areas where the company does business; (d) pricing was projected forward using a combination of ongoing and anticipated market trends, as well as recently realized wholesale and retail prices; (e) selling, general and administrative expenses through the end of 2021 were assumed to decrease as a percentage of revenues due to inherent scalability of selling, general and administrative expenses and the cost cutting initiatives outlined above; (f) total selling, general and administrative expenses include corporate overhead related to public company compliance and regulatory costs but did not include general and administrative expenses related to merger and acquisition activities; (g) cost of goods sold, before taking into account the impact of fair value changes in biological assets (which are non-cash in nature, and, accordingly, are excluded from calculations of Adjusted EBITDA), were projected based on estimated costs of production and capacity available from a vertically integrated supply chain, noting that gross margin can be influenced by a number of different factors including, among other things, the cost and yield of cannabis cultivation and production, wholesale cannabis prices, and other relevant drivers; and (h) the uncertainty resulting from the COVID-19 pandemic.